 c) I, II & III

 Que 5: Who was the Chief Female Diety during Harappan civilisation found on Harappan seals and terracotta figurines?

 a) A terracotta figure where a plant is shown growing out of the embryo of a woman.

 b) A figure sitting in a yogic posture on a low throne and having three faces and two horns.

 c) A figure of provocative naked dancing girl.

 d) Civilisation had only a Chief Male Diety known as Pashupati Mahadeva.

-- UPSC Recruitment 2018: Apply Online for 84 Deputy Director & Other Posts
+- UPSC Recruitment 2019: Apply For Various Assistant Professor & Other Posts